i-am-Els/PurityEngine/docs/asset_types.md

 - PolygonMeshAsset.
 - SoundSourceAsset.
 - 3DSoundSourceAsset.
-- LevelAsset (Scene description nodes or contents and prefab such as an `Entity` Prefab).
+- LevelAsset (Scene description nodes or contents and prefab such as an `Entity` Prefab or `Behaviour` scripts).
 - ParticleAssets.
 - RenderMapAssets (CubeMap, Environment Max etc).